gmickel/Claude-Code-Kickstarter/README.md

 **Q: Does this work with Sonnet?**

-> It’ll work—just slower and dumber.
+> It'll work—just slower and dumber.
 Run `/model opus` once; worth the extra pennies.

 ---